 There are a number of marketed and development stage therapeutics for HAE which provide evidence that inhibition of plasma kallikrein activity will give therapeutic benefit in HAE.
 Takyzyro® is a monoclonal antibody against plasma kallikrein indicated for prophylaxis to prevent attacks of HAE.
 The prescribing information recommends subcutaneous administration every two weeks, though dosing at more extended intervals may be considered in some patients.
 Ecallantide (Kalbitor®) is a small protein inhibitor of plasma kallikrein that is approved for treatment of acute attacks of HAE.
 While effective, ecallantide has been associated with cases of anaphylaxis and its approval by the FDA includes a black box warning limiting its administration to healthcare professionals.
 Other therapies provide C1-INH replacement to control plasma kallikrein levels.
 Marketed C1-INH replacement therapies include Cinryze® and Haegarda® for prophylaxis, and Berinert® for treatment of acute attacks, all of which are purified from human plasma, and Ruconest® which is a recombinant product also for treatment of acute attacks.
 Icatibant (Firazyr®) is a synthetic peptide-based antagonist that blocks the activity of bradykinin and is indicated for treatment of acute attacks.
 All of these products are administered by injection, which is typically less convenient for patients and has the potential to reduce compliance.
+Berotralstat (ORLADEYO^TM) is a newly approved oral prophylactic treatment which in clinical trials had inferior efficacy when compared to injectables.
 As a result of the lifelong nature of HAE and the challenges related to taking many of the injected therapies, patient surveys consistently indicate an overwhelming desire of patients for an oral therapy.
 We believe that a safe and effective oral agent has the potential to transform treatment for this disease.
-We also believe that opportunities exist for both acute and prophylactic treatments, and we intend to develop drug candidates for both on-demand and prophylactic use, with the goal of providing patients with a complete set of oral options to treat their disease.
+We also believe that opportunities exist for both acute and prophylactic treatments, and we intend to develop drug candidates for both on-demand and prophylactic use, with t